nagendramishr/mini-rag-quickstart/README.md

 You will need the following in order to run through this quickstart:

 1. An Azure subscription with the ability to create Azure resources: ( Resource Group, Logic App, Azure Function, CosmosDB and Azure OpenAI ).
-2. Access to the the OpenAI offering in Azure. [ You can request access if you do not have it.](https://azure.microsoft.com/en-us/products/ai-services/openai-service)
+2. Access to the OpenAI offering in Azure. [ You can request access if you do not have it.](https://azure.microsoft.com/en-us/products/ai-services/openai-service)
 3. A computer with VS Code installed on it:  [Windows / Mac](https://code.visualstudio.com/download)  -  [wsl](https://learn.microsoft.com/en-us/windows/wsl/tutorials/wsl-vscode).
 4. [Azure Functions Core Tools](https://learn.microsoft.com/en-us/azure/azure-functions/functions-run-local?tabs=linux%2Cisolated-process%2Cnode-v4%2Cpython-v2%2Chttp-trigger%2Ccontainer-apps&pivots=programming-language-python#install-the-azure-functions-core-tools) installed on the computer.
+5. Python 3.11 or 3.10.

 ## Building it manually
 ### Create the resources:
 #### 1. Create a new Teams channel

 Teams will be used as the chat UI for this project.
 To keep things simple, create a new team.
-We'll use the general channel in this newly created team.
+Once created, we'll use it's general channel for the entry point into RAG.

 <img src="https://github.com/nagendramishr/mini-rag-quickstart/assets/81572024/3805c120-82af-48da-83aa-500f68f50dec" width="500">